rxng8/GinRummyAlgorithm/README.md

 #### Comparing the to game of pig, maximize hand score.early game: maximize hand score, as the game goes by, player need to tkae greter risk, change play method to win game. => Non-linear policy of strategy.

+* Tabular rl/ml approach.
+* ml is not deep leanring, ml is about statistic, learn better function model, not just neural network.
+Leveraging the data to give better action.

+* Combination of algorithms:
+    * Hand estimator function
+    * Given estimation try to predict other card unknown?
+    * Try to predict safety discard?

+* Bayesian Network?
+Monte Carlo?
+Markup chain.

+* Want to have some kind of a data-driven bot that takes the time off line to learn.

+* collect a lot of playing data, learn from that, like supervised learning.

+* Number of seed ? and dive deep down into the things.

 -----------
 ## Author: Alex Nguyen
 ## Gettysburg College